-How to cook tomato soup in your pressure cooker
+Step 3: Time to cook the best tomato soup in your pressure cooker

 Please make sure you understand your manufacturer’s directions and know how to use your pressure cooker, no matter the brand.
 There have been numerous changes even with the Instant Pot over the last few years.
 I barely recognize the settings on the new Instant Pots.

 Add to the inner pot of your pressure cooker, the two cans of undrained whole tomatoes – juices and all, the tomato sauce, vegetable broth, sliced carrots, soy sauce, tomato paste, garlic powder, celery seed, pepper, basil leaves, and all BUT the reserved (1/2 cup) cashew cream.
 (It will be about 1 1/4 cup cashew cream that you add to the IP.)

 Close the lid and close the vent as per the manufacturer’s directions.
 Manually set on high pressure for 12 minutes.

 After the pressure cooker comes to pressure and then counts down the 12 minutes, allow for a natural release for 10 minutes.
 With a long-handled spoon or spatula, carefully release the remaining pressure by opening the vent.
 Open the lid after all of the pressure has been released.

 You will notice that the cashew cream is a little clumpy in your cooked soup.
 No worries as it will all blend in when you blend the soup.